cran/D3mirt/README.md

 ```

 The `modid()` can take in raw item data or a data frame with item factor
 loadings.
-In the default mode (`efa = TRUE`) using raw data, the
+In the default mode (`efa = TRUE`), using raw data, the
+function performs an EFA using the EFA option in the `mirt()` (Chalmers,
-function performs an EFA, with three factors as default (`factors = 3`),
+2012) function with three factors as default (`factors = 3`).
+The
-and then finishes with the model identification.
+function then finishes with the model identification.
 If, however, item
 factor loadings are already available, the function can jump directly to
 the model identification by setting `efa = FALSE`.